tonetxo/Video-Converter-Gal/README.md

 A user-friendly GUI for converting videos and animations, (designed for short videos, up to about 20 seconds), **with special support for animated WebP files**.
 Built with Python/Gradio and packaged as a portable AppImage for Linux.
 The UI is in Galician (Galego) and English.

 ![Screenshot of the app](imaxe.png)
-*Note: You need to upload your `imaxe.png` file to the repository for this image to be displayed.*

 ## ✨ Features